MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/data-location.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Virtual Agent can be deployed into the Microsoft Azure datacenters (also referred to as “regions”) listed in this article.
+Virtual Agent for Customer Service can be deployed into the Microsoft Azure datacenters (also referred to as “regions”) listed in this article.
 You can create a bot by default in your tenant’s location or you can choose the datacenter you want to use when [setting up your environment](getting-started-new-environment.md).

 Microsoft may replicate customer data to other regions available within the same geography for data durability.